OpenMined/opus/ssi/README.md

 - Update the readme with instructions on how to get it up and running.
 - Get hot restarting of the javascript containers working
 - Sort environment variables so they are all passed through the docker-compose.yml, and therefore all held in one place for ease of management.
+- API management between SSI and Server backend.
+Should be cleaner, and the ssi port and URL should not be hard coded in.